“I am no scientist. I explore the neighborhood” (Annie Dillard, Pilgrim at Tinker Creek)

 Both photography and autobiography involve a tension between disclosing and concealing their means of production: a chemical process for one, the writing process for the other.
 Professor Meehan examines how four major authors—Ralph Waldo Emerson, Henry David Thoreau, Frederick Douglass, and Walt Whitman—were well aware of this tension and explored it in their work.
 By examining the implications of early photography in their writings, he shows how each engaged the new visual medium, how photography mediated their conceptions of self-representation, and how their appropriation of photographic thinking created a new kind of autobiography.

 “Metonymies of Mind: Ralph Waldo Emerson, William James, and the Rhetoric of Liberal Education.”
-Philosophy and Rhetoric (forthcoming).
+Philosophy and Rhetoric (Fall 2016).

 Work in Progress